kingreza/theswiftbook/chapters/structures.md

 }
 ````
-As mentioned earlier, Structures, much like classes can have properties that will store values.
+Structures, much like Classes can have properties that will store values.

 ````Swift
 struct Person {
   var name: String = "John Doe"
 }
 ````
-They can also have methods that add functionality to the the Strutucture.
+They can also have methods that add functionality to the Structure.

 ````Swift
 struct Person {